At a Glance: Cloud Types

 A large circular cloud in the shape of a disc.

 Cumulus clouds can develop into towering cumulonimbus clouds, which sometimes rise to more than 50,000 feet.

-When rising air reaches the bottom of the stratosphere, it is deflected by a warm layer of air and spreads the cloud outward, forming an anvil shape.
+When rising air reaches the bottom of the stratosphere—the second layer of the Earth's atmosphere—it is deflected by a warm layer of air and spreads the cloud outward, forming an anvil shape.